fat-buddha-designs/NetlifyOne/content/blog/entry1.md

 ---
 title: Do you live your best life?
+tags: Live, Best, Life
+category: Life
 excerpt: A Post using Markdown content imported from blog/posts
+image: uploads/mindful-woman-sitting.jpg
 image_caption: Photo by Will Moody
-created: 2019-01-02
-tags: Live, Best, Life
-category: Life
-image: uploads/josh-spires-dronenr-sqalflxisls-unsplash.jpg
 author: Will Moody
+created: 18-01-2002
+published: true
 date: 2021-03-01T16:54:56.672Z
-published: true
 ---

 ### A Post using Markdown content imported from blog/posts